casper-network/docs-archive/dapp-dev-guide/deploying-contracts.md

 The easiest way to deploy a contract is to use an existing public network.
 CasperLabs provides a Testnet for this.

-* Go to [CasperLabs Clarity](https://clarity.casperlabs.io) and create an account.
+* Go to [CasperLabs Clarity](https://clarity.casperlabs.io) and ```Sign in``` by using either your Goolge or GitHub username.
+* Select "Accounts" and click ```Create Account key```.
+You will be prompted to download some files.
+Make sure you download the files.
+These are your signing keys.
-* Place your private key in a location that you can access during the deployment.
+* Place the key files in a location that you can access during the deployment.
+You should store your keys securely.
-* Request tokens from the faucet to fund your account.
+* Go to 'Faucet' in Clarity and then select the account for the key you just saved.
+Click ```Request tokens``` from the faucet to fund your account.
+Under ```Recent Faucet Requests``` an entry for your account should appear, with a green check mark.

 The Testnet is operated by external validators that can accept transactions at the following endpoints: